 INDEED HE IS RISEN!

 As part of the efforts to reopen churches while the Coronavirus (COVID-19) pandemic continues to be monitored, SERVICES WITH LIMITED ATTENDANCE ARE NOW BEING CONDUCTED AT ST. ANDREW ORTHODOX CHURCH.
 PLEASE RESPOND TO FATHER THEODORE BOBACK WITH YOUR SURVEY RESPONSE IF YOU WISH TO PARTICIPATE IN DIVINE LITURGY SERVICE ON SUNDAY MORNINGS.
-LIVE STREAMING OF DIVINE LITURGY IS TEMPORARILY UNAVAILABLE.
-PLEASE CONSIDER USING LIVE STREAM SERVICES FROM OTHER ORTHODOX CHURCHES UNTIL WE ARE ABLE TO RESTORE OUR SERVICES.
+PARTICIPATION IS ALSO OFFERED VIA LIVE STREAMING.

 Additional information is available on the OCA website, to include all statements from the Holy Synod of Bishops of the OCA, as well as a list of sites offering streaming services.
 Information regarding COVID-19 can also be found on Governor Hogan's website and the CDC website.